mikaelho/tinysync/README.md

     - 10
     <BLANKLINE>

-(Notes: As the contents of the data structure are written to file, dict keys are outputted in alphabetical order, disregarding any meaningful order I might have had when inserting the keys to the structure or when manually editing the file.
+(As the contents of the data structure are written to file, dict keys are outputted in alphabetical order, disregarding any meaningful order I might have had when inserting the keys to the structure or when manually editing the file.
 Also, `<BLANKLINE>` above just means a blank line in the file.
 It is included in the example for doctests to work.)

 Writing the whole structure to file after every change can become a performance issue.
 To mitigate this, tracked objects also act as context managers, only saving at the successful completion of the block:

     >>> with conf:
     ...   conf.endpoint.protocol = 'HTTPS'
     ...   conf.retry_intervals[0] = 2

+Context manager blocks are also thread safe, see the [fine print](#thread-safety) for details.

 YAML, while very nice for human-readable files, can also be relatively slow.
 You can also save in JSON, non-safe YAML, pickle and shelve formats - see instructions and the fine print in the section [Persistence options].